Skip to main content

 clearGlobalContexts

-To remove all global contexts:
+To remove all named and unnamed global context entities: